Gimly-Blockchain/lisk-tangem-iot/README.md

 ## Introduction
 This made-for-blockchain IoT supply chain PoC is funded through the Lisk builders program.
 It aims to combine Tangem made-for-blockchain NFC chips and the Lisk SDK supply chain solution to connect physical goods to digital blockchains in a supplychain solution.

-### Use case
-The solution will track temperature in a shipping container that holds two packages A and B carrying mfb NFC chips, and that have different temperature requirements.
-Package A can be stored at max 6°C and Package B at max 4°C.

-The shipping container holds a secure IoT temperature sensor, that contains a mfb NFC chip itself.
-This chip is used for signing any transactions on behalve of the IoT sensor, and possibly also for storing temperature data.

-During the shipping, the temperature at some point rises to 5°C. When package A and B are scanned upon arrival, package A should get a green flag (temp stayed below 6°C) while package B should get a red flag (temperature rose above 5°C).
+The purpose of the pilot is to demonstrate how the Tangem by Gimly NFC chips can function as an HSM capable of securely signing Lisk custom transactions, thereby securely connecting physical objects to lisk transactions.

 ## Resources
 * Project introduction: https://www.gimly.io/blog/physical-digital-nexus.